kaist-ina/TopFull/README.md

 ## Setting up load generation node
-Load is generated through locust.
+Load is generated through locust from a separate machine.
+We provide bash files for load generation in `TopFull_loadgen` directory.
+You can configure the desired throughput for each API by modifying the bash files.
 Install the required packages for running the code.
 They are provided as requirements.txt file.
 A single locust process cannot use multiple CPU cores.
 Therefore, multiple processes should be created to generate more users.
-We provide bash files for load generation in `TopFull_loadgen` directory.
-You can configure the desired throughput for each API by modifying the bash files.

-## Setting up configurations
+## Setting configurations
 You should modify some configuration parameters according to your environment.
 The configuration file for this project is named `TopFull_master/online_boutique_scripts/src/global_config.json`.
 Here is an example of what it looks like and explanations of parameters that should be modified.